Curricular Practical Training

 - This CPT opportunity is directly related to your major area of study.

 - This CPT opportunity is directly related to an academic course you are currently enrolled in/will enroll in.

 - The CPT opportunity is integral to or required for your program of study.

 - You should discuss this request with your academic advisor (not your OISS advisor) before completing the CPT request in the portal.
 We cannot process the CPT request until the electronic recommendation from your academic advisor has been received.

 Your OISS advisor begins processing your CPT authorization once your request is in “Submitted” status in the OISS Portal.
 Your OISS Advisor will issue you an updated I-20 with your CPT Approval and travel signature on page 2 of the I-20.
-This process takes one week from the time we receive a “submitted” status CPT request.
+This process takes up to 5 business days from the time we receive a “submitted” status CPT request.
 You can check the status of your CPT request in your OISS Portal Profile.Important Note: Students may track the status of a CPT Request in the OISS Portal.
 If your application remains in “APPROVER REVIEW” status beyond 3 business days, please contact your OISS Advisor for support.

 - Receive and sign your updated I-20 with CPT authorization:

 You will receive an email notifying you when your updated I-20 with CPT authorization has been processed and is ready for you to access via the OISS Portal.
-You will then be able to print your updated I-20 with OPT recommendation from your “Documents” section of the OISS Portal.
+You will then be able to print your updated I-20 from your “Documents” section of the OISS Portal.
 You will need to sign in ink in the student attestation section of the document.
-This is the easiest and fastest way to receive your CPT I-20.

-It is essential that your SEVIS record is accurate.
-Your work authorization for CPT must be cancelled or removed if it does not occur.
+It is essential that the SEVIS record is accurate.
+A student's work authorization for CPT must be cancelled or removed if it does not occur.